rfdickerson/acm-sensys2014-website/registration.md

 ####Cancellation Policy####

-- Cancellations requested before (11:59 pm EDT, October 23, 2014) are refundable, subject to a $50 USD handling fee
+- Cancellations requested before 11:59 pm EDT, October 23, 2014 are refundable, subject to a $50 USD handling fee
 - Cancellations requested afterwards are not refundable.

 ####VISA Requests####

-If you neeed a VISA to enter the USA, we encourage you to apply as soon as possible.
+If you need a VISA to enter the USA, we encourage you to apply as soon as possible.
 ACM SENSYS 2014 can provide a letter to the following individuals: Authors of Technical or Mini-Conference Papers, Keynote, Workshop and Panel Speakers, Members of the ACM and ACM SENSYS 2014 Attendees who have a fully paid registration.
 Please note that what you receive is a support letter.
 ACM does not issue formal "letters of invitation" to any of its conferences.

 To receive a letter, please send an e-mail to supportletters@acm.org with your request including  name, mailing address, and fax number, as well as the name of the conference/workshop you are attending and a copy of the registration receipt.